board of directors

 Martin Herz

 Martin Herz grew up exploring the woods of Southern New England.
-After living in California and Chicago, he has now called Colorado home for more than fifteen years.
+After living in California and Chicago, he has now called Colorado home for more than twenty years.
 Martin spent several decades in the commercial real estate industry, primarily focused on arranging debt transactions for apartment and healthcare facility owners.
-He is now focused on managing investments for a small family office and being an active father to his two children.
+He is now active on several boards in Denver and serves as a pro-bono financial advisor to several non-profits.
 Martin earned a B.A. in Biology from Pomona College and a M.B.A. with a concentration in Finance from The University of Chicago Booth School of Business.
 Martin holds the Chartered Financial Analyst designation.
 In his free time, you can find Martin hiking or cycling all over the Front Range.
-He is an avid telemark skier, and an aspiring alpine touring racer.

 Paul Phillips